christopher-wolff-zz/rlsuite/README.md

 # Reinforcement Learning Suite

 A collection of basic reinforcement learning algorithms and environments.
-All algorithms are self-contained and implemented using TensorFlow.
+All algorithms are self-contained and implemented using TensorFlow 2.0+.

 ## Examples